Create an Airwallex account today

 Wise

-Wise is a financial technology company focusing on global money transfers and offers international business accounts for both consumers and businesses.
+Wise is a financial technology company that focuses on global money transfers and offers international business accounts for both consumers and businesses.

-Wise Business Accounts may incur fees for certain transactions, such as sending money or withdrawing cash over specific limits.
-These fees vary by currency and can accumulate, especially for businesses that often engage in high-volume transactions or need to withdraw large amounts of cash regularly.
+Wise Business Accounts does not charge a monthly fee, but there is a NZ$40 setup fee to create accounts with local banking details.
+To send money internationally, fees start from 0.25% and vary by currency.
+These fees vary by currency and can add up, especially for businesses that often handle high-volume transactions or need to withdraw large amounts of cash regularly.

-While Wise lets you hold 40+ currencies, there are limitations in receiving money.
-For example, receiving USD wire and Swift payments incurs a fixed fee of US$6.11 per payment, and receiving CAD Swift payments costs C$10.
-And while capable of receiving Swift payments in 20 currencies, Wise may not be able to control fees imposed by correspondent banks.
+Wise lets you hold 40+ currencies, but there are limits when it comes to receiving money.
+For example, receiving USD wire and SWIFT payments comes with a fixed fee of US$6.11 per payment.
+And while Wise can receive SWIFT payments in 20 currencies, it may not be able to control fees charged by correspondent banks.

-Cost: No monthly fees.
-To receive money from 23+ currencies, it costs $22.
-There are international transfer fees starting from 0.65% and varies depending on location and currency.
+No monthly fees.
+To receive money from 23 currencies, it costs NZ$40 to set up³.
+There are international transfer fees starting from 0.25% and varying depending on location and currency².

 Benefits